Could Small Still Be Beautiful?

 Schumacher’s ideas didn’t go away entirely, however.
 In some areas they continued percolating, spinning into a number of institutions in the United Kingdom and the U.S. One was an eponymous organization called the E.F.
-Schumacher Center.
+Schumacher Center for a New Economics.

 Located in the undulating hills of the Southern Berkshires, off the charmingly named Jug End Road near Great Barrington, Massachusetts, the center is a living emblem of Schumacherian modesty and elegance.
 When I arrived there for a visit of several days, to check up on what has become of Schumacher’s ideas in the four decades since his death, Witt, the center’s director, began her answer by touring me through two of the center’s buildings — its library and her own house.

 Both had been designed and partially built by the center’s co-founder and her late partner Bob Swann, a carpenter who had previously worked on houses designed by Frank Lloyd Wright.
 And both displayed the famous architect’s human-scale gracefulness.
 The grounds feature a large garden, surrounded by an extensive apple orchard.